Nazek-Altayeb/kush-library/README.md

 ### Contact us
     This feature is basically to let the user leave us a comment or some requests that might be.
 ### Footer
-    It's four media channel links (instagram , facebook, twitter, youtube).
+    It's four media channel links (instagram , facebook, twitter, youtube), besides an arrow for jumping to the header

 # Testing
-    HTML files which are (Home, Gallery, Contact Us) have been examined with the use of W3C Validator
+    * Pages which are (Home, Gallery, Contact Us) have been examined with the use of W3C Validator, the test passed with no warning or errors.
+    * The same pages have passed the performance test of lighthouse (dev tools validator)

 # Technologies
 * Bootstrap